art alerts

 Intimidating behaviour

-Intimidating behaviour is intentional aggressive behaviour that would cause you to feel unsafe.
-This includes situations when comments are made of an offensive nature, but do not pose a direct threat to staff.
+Intimidating behaviour is intentional aggressive behaviour causes you to feel unsafe.
+This includes situations when comments are offensive but do not pose a direct threat.
 For example, 'I know where you live', offensive gestures or aggressive body language.

 Wilful damage